live627/smf-api-docs-test/docs/boardindex-template.md

 ```php
 function template_ic_block_online()
 ```
-The who's online section of the admin center
+The who's online section of the info center